CartoDB/academy/_app/_intermediate-design/03-how-to-choose-colors-part-2.md

 <iframe width="100%" height="520" frameborder="0" src="https://documentation.carto.com/viz/6d142c66-23e8-4bac-930c-edb9de107baf/embed_map" allowfullscreen webkitallowfullscreen mozallowfullscreen oallowfullscreen msallowfullscreen></iframe>

 ### Divergent palettes
-Use a divergent palette when you want to highlight a natural midpoint in your data, for example when you are mapping temperature and have values above and below zero degrees.
+Use a divergent palette when you want to highlight a natural midpoint in your data, such as when you are mapping temperature and have values above and below zero degrees.
 Divergent palettes show two opposing hues radiating out from a neutral midpoint color.
-They are often used for [election maps.](https://gist.github.com/ohasselblad/03a1c707ffafffbbd277) Here's a different kind of example showing the male vs. female percentage of total population in Spanish census tracts:
+They are often used for [election maps](https://gist.github.com/ohasselblad/03a1c707ffafffbbd277).
+Here's a different kind of example showing the male vs. female percentage of total population in Spanish census tracts:

 <iframe width="100%" height="520" frameborder="0" src="https://documentation.carto.com/viz/84bce9f8-c7f1-45a9-82ef-258c2eb5f802/embed_map" allowfullscreen webkitallowfullscreen mozallowfullscreen oallowfullscreen msallowfullscreen></iframe>

 #### Make your own
 A divergent palette is basically two sequential palettes.
-To pick the edge colors let's start with one hue, and use CartoCSS [spin](https://carto.com/docs/carto-engine/cartocss/properties/#color) to get an opposing hue from across the color wheel.
+To pick the edge colors, let's start with one hue and then use CartoCSS [spin](https://carto.com/docs/carto-engine/cartocss/properties/#color) to get an opposing hue from across the color wheel.

 ![itten_color_wheel]({{site.baseurl}}/img/course6/lesson3/color_wheel_itten.png)